Faisal-pixel/eni-brand-architect-fs/thinking.md

 So now I am trying to connect the backend
 For the creation of blogs:
 I want to be able to do these things:
-1. Create a blog
+1. Create a blog check [done]
-2. Delete a blog
+2. Delete a blog [done]
-3. Edit a blog
+3. Edit a blog [done]
-4. Get all blogs
+4. Get all blogs [done]
+5. Get a single blog by id [done]
+6. Filter blogs by category [done - basically hit the same route as get all blogs and pass the category as a query param]
+7. Get latest blog [well when the user reaches out to the backend to call all blogs, then you can filter the latest blog by checking the latestArticle field in the blog data structure]

 For the creation of careers:
 I want to be able to do these thigns: